shub39/HomePage/README.md

 # HomePage

-Your own customised browser homepage, showing your last scrobble from last.fm over an animated background
+A browser homepage, showing your last scrobble from last.fm over an animated background

 ## Installation